-Herefordshire Council is a Lead Local Flood Authority (LLFA) and it has the ‘lead’ role in managing flood risk from surface water, groundwater and ordinary watercourses across the county.
+Herefordshire Council is a Lead Local Flood Authority (LLFA) and it has the 'lead' role in managing flood risk from surface water, groundwater and ordinary watercourses across the county.
 We work with Emergency Services, Environment Agency, Met Office, and the utility companies to tackle flooding within the county.
+Together with other partner authorities and key stakeholders in Herefordshire we have produced a Local Flood Risk Management Strategy.
 You can find the latest information from all of these agencies through the Flood information service.

 We work closely with organisations like the Environment Agency to help prevent flooding.
 Our assessment of potential risks in the county means we know which areas are mostly likely to flood.
 However, as flooding can happen anywhere, not just near rivers or streams, we have to be ready with contingency plans so we can react quickly should the worst happen.
 That means we can make faster decisions about which roads should be closed, for instance.
 We can also ensure that people have up-to-date information and the practical help that they need.

 We want to hear from anyone whose property was affected by flooding in October 2019 or February 2020.

 Flooding affected much of Herefordshire in October 2019 and February 2020, causing damage to homes, businesses and infrastructure.
 We are gathering information from everyone affected to help inform future flood risk management activities in the county.
 To support this, we are asking anyone affected by the flooding to complete our survey.
 We would be grateful for your comments by 10 December 2020.
 A consolidated summary of the findings of the survey will be published on our flooding web pages next year.